Approximate information maximization for bandit games

-For completeness, we provide in \cref{fig:closemean} below regret performances in which the arms mean value are close ($ \Delta \mu = 0.01$) for Gaussian reward distributions.
-Then, \algoname shows state-of-the-art performance comparable to Thompson sampling even when arms mean rewards are difficult to distinguish.
+For completeness, we provide in \cref{fig:closemean} below regret performances in which the arms' mean values are close ($ \Delta \mu = 0.01$), and are thus difficult to distinguish, for Gaussian reward distributions.
+Here, \algoname shows state-of-the-art performance comparable to Thompson sampling, even outperforming it at longer times.